Prahlad386/Anveshak_task_ReadME/Full_pot_README.md

 - motor_pwm
 - state
 ## Attributes and Methods:
+- self.init_dir: List of direction multipliers (+1/-1) for each motor.
+- self.max_steer_pwm: Maximum PWM value allowed for steering motors, used to scale steering input safely.
 - self.pwm_pub:	Publishes motor PWM data as an Int32MultiArray on the 'motor_pwm' topic.
 - self.state_pub:	Publishes current driving state (autonomous/manual) as a Bool on the 'state' topic.
 - self.control:	List storing mode labels like 'joystick' and 'autonomous'.